ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.1.md

 ---
-description: Ibexa DXP v4.1 enhances the PIM capabilities, adds a Measurement Field Type and attribute and a Dynamic Targeting block for the Page Builder.
+description: Ibexa DXP v4.1 enhances the PIM capabilities, adds a Measurement field type and attribute and a Dynamic Targeting block for the Page Builder.
 ---
 <!-- vale VariablesVersion = NO -->